inf380p/fall2021/_posts/elliott/2020-10-14-discuss-files.md

 **MEETUPS** - Do you have one?

-Some App stuff:

-- Attributes for specific turtles to make buttons

 # Python 3

 We'll be using Python 3 in Trinket for all text-based work.
 Remember your `print()` functions.